Location & Accommodation

 Ottawa is served by Ottawa International Airport, which provides direct service to major Canadian and U.S.

-destinations and good connections through Toronto to anywhere worldwide.
+destinations and good connections through Toronto and Montreal to anywhere worldwide.
 Canada’s rail network, VIA

 Rail, serves Ottawa and is linked to the main transcontinental route across the country.
 Major